sunnypilot/sunnypilot/docs/ford_virtual_angle_experiment.md

 command construction, not the truck's counterfactual response or a fix for the unrecorded plateau.

+Route83 had the sunnylink toggle on, but its current CarParams omitted the EPS firmware responses.
+The former firmware eligibility check therefore selected the default `FordPathController`; replay reproduced its recorded C0/C1/C2 requests.
+Those favorable driving results do not validate v5.
+The toggle now selects this experiment on the supported Lightning platform without depending on firmware-query results.

 ## Base request and feedback

 controlsd uses valid `lateralManeuverPlan.desiredCurvature`, otherwise